Lorenz rifle: American Civil War

 The Lorenz rifle was the third most widely used rifle during the American Civil War.
 The Union purchased approximately 226,000 rifles, while the Confederates bought as many as 100,000.
 The Tyler Ordnance Works in Texas also produced hundreds of Lorenz copies for the Confederate Army between 1863 and 1865.
 In the western theater the Lorenz was the most used rifle by the Confederate Army of Tennessee, while in the east the Lorenz was used by both the Union Army of Potomac and the Confederate Army of Northern Virginia.
+The equipment was utilized by the 26th Pennsylvania, 5th New Jersey, and 104th Pennsylvania Volunteer Infantry Regiments; furthermore, the cadets were present at New Market and were deployed as far west as Glorieta Pass, New Mexico.

 While the Lorenz was generally a reliable and sturdy weapon, their quality largely varied.
 According to Drury, in their rush to buy as many weapons from abroad as possible, American buyers neglected to thoroughly inspect their shipments and as result, some old, rusty, and virtually useless firearms were supplied to the troops, tarnishing the reputation of foreign rifles amongst the troops, with exception of the British and to some extent, the Austrian Lorenz.
 Some rifles were rebored to .58 caliber to fire standard Springfield rifle ammunition, but these conversions were not uniform and their true caliber varied from batch to batch.

+Franco-Prussian War

+During this conflict for final unification, the Saxony's infantry units were equipped with percussion-pattern Lorenz rifles.